Quadrifolium/TFinMedia/en-GB/20150211 凤凰娱乐(Phoenix Entertainment).md

 *[Image 1]*
 In 2014, when people were still doubting who is LU Han(鹿晗), who is "EXO", the post-2000s came out -- TFBOYS stirred the show biz like a thunderstorm.
 How popular are they?
-They usually appear in many hot topics, WANG Jun-kai's post on his birthday received 1.2 million forwards and nearly 300,000 comments.
+They usually appear in many hot topics, WANG Jun-kai's post on his birthday received 1.2 million reposts and nearly 300,000 comments.
 There used to be entertainers who went popular via songs or albums released on the web, but no one had gained popularity and fans through interactions with netizens.
 The number of their fans amounts to 20 million, most of them are female called "mum fans".
 They practised an atypical way.